Metre-Ray/weather-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## How to run?
+## How to run in development mode?

 1. Clone or download and unpack repository, go into its folder.
+Run `npm install`.
 2. Inside file src/App.js in variable API_KEY there is my API key for accessing data from site.
 Soon it will be deleted.
 So you need to replace it by yours.
 To acquire an api key you need to go to https://openweathermap.org/api and sign up.
 Then replace string in variable API_KEY with your key.
-3. Run `npm start`, go to http://localhost:3000 .
+3. Run `npm run start`, go to http://localhost:3000 (service worker won't work, it works only in prod build).

+## How to make production build and run it?

+1. Clone or download and unpack repository, go into its folder.
+Run `npm install`.
+2. Inside file src/App.js in variable API_KEY there is my API key for accessing data from site.
+Soon it will be deleted.
+So you need to replace it by yours.
+To acquire an api key you need to go to https://openweathermap.org/api and sign up.
+Then replace string in variable API_KEY with your key.
+3. Run `npm run build`.
+4. Inside `build` folder: remove `service-worker.js`, put here `serviceWorkerCustom.js`, `offline.html`, `404.html` from `src` folder.
+5. Run `npm run start-sw`, go to http://localhost:8080 (service worker won't work, it works only in prod build).

-Below you can read default info from create-react-app.
+Below you can read the default info from create-react-app.

 ## Available Scripts